ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    {:tip}
 2. Click on **New project** and provide `openshiftapp` as the project name.
 3. Set the visibility level to **Private** and click **Create project**
-4. Follow the instructions under *Git global setup* and *Existing folder* sections to setup Git and to import the code you have generated with `ibmcloud dev`.
+4. Follow the instructions under *Git global setup* and *Push an existing folder* sections to setup Git and to import the code you have generated with `ibmcloud dev`.
 5. Once you push the code to the private repository, you should see the scaffolded code in the project.

 ### Create a Git deploy token